-Research and development expenses were $13.3 million in the first quarter of 2016, compared with $15.2 million for the same period of 2015.
-The decrease was primarily due to decreased manufacturing, clinical trial and consulting costs related to our HCV compounds which were licensed to Janssen in 2015, offset by increased manufacturing and clinical costs related to ACH-4471.
-Additionally, personnel costs increased due to the addition of personnel in our discovery and development groups.
+Research and development expenses were $15.5 million in the first quarter of 2017, compared with $13.3 million for the same period of 2016.
+The increase was primarily due to increased clinical trial and consulting costs related to ACH-4471combined with increased preclinical and manufacturing costs related to the Company's next generation factor D inhibitor compounds.

-For the three months ended March 31, 2016, general and administrative expenses totaled $5.4 million, compared to $4.2 million for the same period in 2015, with the increase primarily due to increased salaries and non-cash stock compensation charges due to the addition of personnel.
+For the three months ended March 31, 2017, general and administrative expenses totaled $5.7 million, compared to $5.4 million for the same period in 2016, with the increase primarily due to increased corporate legal fees and consulting fees.

-Non-cash stock compensation expense totaled $3.0 million for the first quarter of 2016 as compared with $2.9 million for the first quarter of 2015, and is included in research and development and general and administrative expenses.
+Non-cash stock compensation expense totaled $3.2 million for the first quarter of 2017 as compared to $3.0 million for the first quarter of 2016, and is included in research and development and general and administrative expenses.